ABOUT THE OPTOMETRIST

 In 2014, he earned a Board Certification with the College of Vision Development which requires passing written and oral exams, and over 100 hours of additional coursework in vision therapy related material.
-He is the only provider in Whatcom & Skagit County to hold this credential.
+He is the only eye care professional in Whatcom & Skagit County to hold this credential.

-Dr. Charron is a member of many organizations including the American Optometric Association, the Optometric Extension Program the College of Vision Development and the Learning Disabilities Association of Washington.
+Dr. Charron is a member of many organizations including the Optometric Extension Program the College of Vision Development and the Learning Disabilities Association of Washington.

 Dr. Charron's Outside Interests

 Outside of the office, Dr. Charron holds lots of different hobbies and interests.
-Aside from enjoying most of his time with his wife and two kids, he likes to play piano, exercise, and read.
-Though never an avid hiker or camper before living in Washington, Bellingham and the surrounding areas have given him a new appreciation and interest in the outdoor activities.
+Aside from enjoying most of his time with his wife and two kids, he likes to play piano, exercise, read and enjoy the beautiful and rugged outdoors of the Pacific Northwest. .

 FREQUENTLY ASKED QUESTIONS